syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-Enables or disables the thumbnail compression option in FileExplorer control.
+Enables or disables the thumbnail image compression option in FileExplorer control.
+By enabling this option, you can reduce the thumbnail image size while loaading.